The skin: barrier or a battlefield?

 Atopic dermatitis is a chronic, inflammatory skin disease that affects each individual differently.
-However, in its most severe form, it can affect the entire body, including the face, trapping a person in a vessel of itchy, painful, inflamed skin with no clear way out.
+In its most severe form, it can affect the entire body, including the face, trapping a person in a vessel of itchy, painful, inflamed skin with no clear way out.